sahakyanvahan/InterviewQuestions/practical_task/practice.md

 <br/><br/>

+# Note. *Practical task should take no more than 10 minutes.
+20 minutes should be considered as red flag.*

 ## 1. Please write some service that has method for getting a list of employees from some external source.
 ### Make it asyncronous
 ### Use dependency injection